Sea Turtle Island

-- Scientists do not know exactly how sea turtles navigate so far to get back to their natal beaches for nesting.
+- Scientists do not know exactly how sea turtles navigate thousands of miles to get back to their natal beaches for nesting.
 Some widely supported theories are: (1) sea turtles can detect and follow the Earth’s magnetic field; (2) sea turtles imprint, or learn, unique characteristics of their natal beach, such as sounds, smells, magnetic fields, and/or ocean currents; and (3) younger sea turtles follow older, more experienced sea turtles.

 Fish Friends of Sea Turtle Island

-All sharks are considered chondrichthians (con-drick-thee-ans), or cartilaginous fish, meaning they have no bones.
-Instead their skeleton is made up of cartilage, which is the tough, flexible tissue that makes up our own ears and the tips of our noses.
-Some of the boneless wonders residing in Sea Turtle Island include the bonnethead shark (Sphyrna tiburo) and the leopard shark (Triakis semifasciata).
+All sharks are considered cartilaginous fish, meaning they have no bones.
+Instead, their skeleton is made up of cartilage, which is the tough, flexible tissue that makes up our own ears and the tips of our noses.
+Some of the boneless wonders residing in Sea Turtle Island include the bonnethead shark and the leopard shark.
 The bonnethead, also known as the shovelhead shark, is related to the great hammerhead.
 Bonnetheads are found in both the Pacific and Atlantic Oceans and the Gulf of Mexico spanning across the entire east coast of the United States and from southern California to the coast of Ecuador.
-Leopard sharks on the other hand, are only found in the Eastern Pacific, from Oregon to the Gulf of California in Mexico.
+Leopard sharks are found in the Eastern Pacific, from Oregon to the Gulf of California in Mexico.

 Osteichthians (Bony Fish)